mattermost/docs/source/install/install-kubernetes.rst

 Nginx Ingress Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^
-For instructions on installation the NGINX ingress controller in your Kubernetes cluster, click `here <https://kubernetes.github.io/ingress-nginx/deploy/>`__.
+For instructions on installating the NGINX ingress controller in your Kubernetes cluster, click `here <https://kubernetes.github.io/ingress-nginx/deploy/>`__.

 Mattermost Operator
 ^^^^^^^^^^^^^